plonerma/growing-review/src/intro.md

 Each paper tries to make progress in answering at least one of the questions.
 Hence, they can be used to categorize these papers.

-# Summaries of the Reviewed Publications {#sec:summaries}

-The following sections give short summaries of each of the publications which we deemed relevant.